- 2023 Public Policy Agenda for Washington State

 COMMUNITY & LONG-TERM SUPPORTS

-We work with The Arc of Washington on issues that cover civil rights, community access and inclusion, and long-term health and human services.
-The Arc of Washington, in turn, works with advocates and organizations to promote community-based services.
-Each year they compile a Legislative Notebook on priorities and data.
-You can access the 2021 Legislative Notebook here.
+We work with The Arc of Washington and members of the Community Advocacy Coalition on state issues that impact civil rights, community access and inclusion, and long-term health and human services.
+Each year, this coalition compiles a Legislative Notebook on priorities and data.
+You can access the 2023 Legislative Notebook here.

-Finally, we work with the King County Board for Developmental Disabilities, alongside other community groups, to help them develop state legislative recommendations to improve access to community supports, exclusive of education.
-While these are not formal positions taken by The Arc of King County, they reflect concerns we hear from individuals with I/DD and their families and disability rights allies.
-You can read 2021 recommendations of the advisory board here.
+Finally, we work with the King County Board for Developmental Disabilities, alongside other community groups, to help King County develop state legislative recommendations to improve access to community supports that the county administers.
+While these are not formal positions taken by The Arc of King County, they reflect concerns we hear from individuals with IDD and their families and disability rights allies.
+You can read the King County Developmental Disabilities Legislative Priorities for 2023 here.

 North Star Project

 This is a community-led project to make sure everyone with IDD in Washington is included and supported in their community.